Wheatgrass During Pregnancy – Benefits and Side Effects

 Fluctuation in haemoglobin levels is a strong possibility in pregnancy, leading to a reduction in iron content and the onset of anaemia.
-Wheatgrass kickstarts haemoglobin production again and brings back the capacity to hold the iron in the blood.
+Wheatgrass kickstarts haemoglobin production again and brings back the capacity to hold the iron in the blood (2).

 6. Numerous Minerals and Vitamins

 The growth of the foetus is heavily dependent on the entire spectrum of vitamins and minerals that assist in the development of various organs and bodily functions.
-Wheatgrass is a rich source of potassium and calcium and Vitamin C and, thus, can provide you with essential nutrients during pregnancy.
+Wheatgrass is a rich source of potassium, calcium and Vitamin C and, thus, can provide you with essential nutrients during pregnancy.

 7. Immunity Booster

-The numerous ingredients, combined with amino acids and antimicrobial properties, all work together in providing the body’s immune system with the support it requires.
+The numerous ingredients, combined with amino acids and antimicrobial properties, all work together to provide the body’s immune system with the support it requires.
 This helps in combating various infections effectively.